• What is Copywriting?

 Longer answer?
 Yes, yes, yes.

-With so many great sites out there dedicated to hosting your online portfolio, you might be askign yourself why I’m so adamant about you creating your very own site.
+With so many great sites out there dedicated to hosting your online portfolio, you might be asking yourself why I’m so adamant about you creating your very own site.

 They host many people’s portfolios and offer employers and clients a way to search for talent and then contact the candidates they like.
-I’ve gotten quite a bit of business from CreativeHotlist and so I definitely recommend putting your samples and bio up on the site.
-(There’s a small fee.)
-I haven’t put anything up on Behance yet, but I hear good things as well.
+You can certainly get business from Behance.
+And you can absolutely put your samples and bio up on these sites if you want to.

 Now, I’m not saying that every potential employer will do this.
 But look at it this way: If you needed to hire a plumber and your plumber gave you a link to a site that listed him but also many, many other plumbers, wouldn’t you at least look around?